 Benefits Provided - Tennessee Code Annotated Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the Teacher Legacy Pension Plan are eligible to retire with an unreduced benefit at age 60 with 5 years of service credit or after 30 years of service credit regardless of age.
 Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
 A reduced early retirement benefit is available at age 55 and vested.
 Members are vested with five years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
 The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
+Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
-The COLA is a based on the change in the consumer price index (CA) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
+The COLA is a based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
 No COLA is grated if the change in the CPI is less than one-half percent.
 A one percent COLA is granted if the CPI change is between one-half percent and one percent.
 A member who leaves employment may withdraw employee contributions, plus any accumulated interest.
-Under the Teacher Legacy Pension Plan, benefit terms and conditions, including COLAs, can be adjusted on a prospective basis.
-Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.

-Contributions - Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly or by automatic cost controls set out in law.
+Contributions - Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Teachers contribute 5 percent of salary.
-The Local Education Agencies (LEAs) make employer contributions at a rate set by the Board of Trustees as determined by an actuarial valuation.
-By law, employer contributions are required to be paid.
+The LEAs make employer contributions at a rate set by the Board of Trustees as determined by an actuarial valuation.
+By law, employer contributions for the Teacher Legacy Pension Plan are required to be paid.
 The TCRS may intercept the state shared taxes of the sponsoring governmental entity of the LEA if the required employer contributions are not remitted.
-Employer contributions by Project Reflect for the year ended June 30, 2018 to the Teacher Legacy Pension Plan were \$36,744 which is 9.08 percent of covered payroll.
+Employer contributions by Project Reflect for the year ended June 30, 2019 to the Teacher Legacy Pension Plan were \$51,412 which is 10.48 percent of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.